jamf/authchanger/README.md

 ## Usage

-authchanger -reset
+* authchanger -reset

-Will ensure that the authdb is reset to factory defaults for the following entries: system.login.console system.services.systemconfiguration.network system.preferences.network
+⋅⋅⋅Will ensure that the authdb is reset to factory defaults for the following entries:
+⋅⋅⋅⋅⋅⋅system.login.console
+⋅⋅⋅⋅⋅⋅system.services.systemconfiguration.network
+⋅⋅⋅⋅⋅⋅system.preferences.network

-authchanger -print
+* authchanger -print

-Will display the current authdb settings for the following entries: system.login.console system.services.systemconfiguration.network system.preferences.network
+⋅⋅⋅Will display the current authdb settings for the following entries:
+⋅⋅⋅⋅⋅⋅system.login.console
+⋅⋅⋅⋅⋅⋅system.services.systemconfiguration.network
+⋅⋅⋅⋅⋅⋅system.preferences.network

-authchanger -CustomRule authenticate -print
+* authchanger -CustomRule authenticate -print

-Will print out the current rule for authenticate in the authorization database
+⋅⋅⋅Will print out the current rule for authenticate in the authorization database

-authchanger -CustomRule authenticate mechanisms CustomMechanism:Something AnotherCustomMechanism:Notify -debug
+* authchanger -CustomRule authenticate mechanisms CustomMechanism:Something AnotherCustomMechanism:Notify -debug

-Will overwrite the authenticate rule mechanism list with the two defined mechanisms and print out the changes it would have made
+⋅⋅⋅Will overwrite the authenticate rule mechanism list with the two defined mechanisms and print out the changes it would have made

-authchanger -CustomRule system.login.screensaver rules authenticate-session-owner-or-admin
+* authchanger -CustomRule system.login.screensaver rules authenticate-session-owner-or-admin

-Overwrites the system.login.screensaver rule with the defined one.
+⋅⋅⋅Overwrites the system.login.screensaver rule with the defined one.
 This will also print out the previously set rule for reference

-authchanger -debug -reset -Okta -Notify -preLogin CustomMechanism:Something AnotherCustomMechanism:Notify
+* authchanger -debug -reset -Okta -Notify -preLogin CustomMechanism:Something AnotherCustomMechanism:Notify

-Will reset the authdb then add NoMAD Login+Okta settings as well as the Okta notify mechanism, followed by adding the two custom mechanisms before the login window open.
+⋅⋅⋅Will reset the authdb then add NoMAD Login+Okta settings as well as the Okta notify mechanism, followed by adding the two custom
+⋅⋅⋅mechanisms before the login window open.
 The -debug flag will show you the resulting output without actually making the change.

 ## Pull from Defaults - WIP